Fabric Scrap Rainbow Pillow

 For each color, cut scraps into rectangular pieces and quilt them together into one large block.
 I added little pieces of the colored fabric on top to look like little patches and give it some pizzazz.

 For the orange block, I didn’t have much of a fabric stash.
 I added a flower die-cut using my die that I designed for Sizzix.
 I kind of love the way it came out in and looked in the final pillow.

 Once all of the color blocks are ready, use your rotary cutter (on a giant cutting mat) to make the sides perfectly straight.
 This step will help your pillow look pretty.

 Next, sew them together in the order of the colors of the rainbow.
 The back will look a little like this.

 For the back side of your pillow, you can either do another large block like the front or use one big piece of fabric.
-I used a pink.
+I used a pink because I love it the best.
 Pin the front to the back with the sides that will show in the end facing each other.

 This would be darling to pair up with the hand stitched unicorn pillow I shared in June.
 Here is a link to that post in case you want to make both pillows!

 Cheers to Sewing Fabulous Pillows and to Nancy’s Notions for Sponsoring this Post!